 In hindsight, it became clear why Donald Trump is so successful in business.
 At a high level, it’s because he knows how to sell.Why Donald Trump is so successful in business.
+At a high level, it's because he knows how to sell.
 Click To Tweet

 The following are just some of the sales strategies he used to his advantage in this election.
 You should think about how you can use these tactics in your sales process.